jmerle/masters-of-java-practice/README.md

 2. Download the [JDK 17 javadoc from Oracle](https://www.oracle.com/java/technologies/javase-jdk17-doc-downloads.html) to `mastersofjava/javadoc.zip`.
 3. `cd` into the repository's directory and run `docker compose up` to start the server.
 4. Wait until the server has started and then go to [http://localhost:8080/control](http://localhost:8080/control).
-5. Login with username `admin` and password `admin`.
+5. Login with email `admin@ad.min` and password `admin`.
 6. Click on the "Bootstrap" button and wait for the admin interface to show up.
-7. Open the "Configuratie" tab and click the "Laad assignments" button to load the assignments.
+7. Open the "Admin" tab and click the "Scan Assignments" button to load the assignments.
 8. The admin interface is now ready-to-use.

 After the first time:
 1. `cd` into the repository's directory and run `docker compose up` to start the server.
 2. Wait until the server has started and then go to [http://localhost:8080/control](http://localhost:8080/control).
-3. Login with username `admin` and password `admin` if a login page shows up.
+3. Login with email `admin@ad.min` and password `admin` if a login page shows up.
 4. The admin interface is now ready-to-use.

-With the admin interface visible, you can simply select one of the assignments on the "Snel starten" tab and click "Start Opdracht" to start.
-This will cause the page to reload, after which you can click "Speel mee" to practice the problem in the same interface that is used during the real competition.
+With the admin interface visible, you can practice assignments by creating a competition on the "Assignments" tab containing several assignments, starting the competition on the "Competitions" tab, and then starting one of the assignments on the "Session" tab.
+After doing so, go to [http://localhost:8080/] to practice the assignment in the same interface that is used during the real competition.

+Make sure to start the server with `docker compose up --build` if you change any of the files in your local repository after performing the steps listed underneath "First time".